The Bride's Guide To Wedding Parties & Events

 When a bridal shower is hosted by family or friends, usually people in the group will help with the costs.
 For a family bridal shower, the bride's aunts and maybe the Mother of the Bride will help contribute to the bridal shower.
 Whereas for a friend bridal shower, the maid of honor and bridesmaids will take care of paying for it.

 A bridal shower is usually held anytime from 2-3 months before the wedding.
-It's important to talk with hosts about any schedule conflicts especially if there's multiple showers being planned.
-If you have out-of-town family, make sure they are included in the discussion of what works for them to come for a shower.
-As for a friend shower if there's out-of town friends, maybe a shower the week of the wedding might be a fun time to get-together (if it works- it will be a busy week!)
+It's important to talk with hosts about any schedule conflicts - especially if there's multiple showers being planned.
+If you have out-of-town family, make sure they are included in the discussion of what dates work for them to travel.
+If it's a friends-only and there are several from out-of town, a shower the week of the wedding might be a fun time to get-together (if it works- it will be a busy week!)

-Who To Invite And Where To Have A Bridal Shower
+5) Who To Invite & Where To Have a Bridal Shower

 Traditionally, a bridal shower is a female-only event with the bride's family and friends.
-The invitation should be extended to the bridal party, immediate family, close friends, and members from the groom's side like the Mother of Groom and sisters or close cousins.
-Depending on the group-size, the party may be held at a family or friend's home/backyard, restaurant, or rented party space.
-If there is a large guest list, then it may be helpful to have more than one shower (different family and or friend parties) so that the parties are less overwhelming to organize and attend.
+The invitation should be extended to the bridal party, immediate family, close friends of the bride.
+In addition, members from the groom's side like the Mother of Groom and sisters, or close cousins should also be included.
+Depending on the group size, the party may be held at a family or friend's home/backyard, restaurant, or rented space.
+If there is a large guest list, then it may be helpful to have more than one shower (different family and/or friend parties) so that the parties are less overwhelming to organize and attend.
 At the end of the bridal shower, the groom is usually invited to stop over to eat and to socialize with the group.

-The difference between a bridal shower and a wedding shower is that a bridal shower is more traditional whereas a wedding shower is more modern.
-The main distinction is that a wedding shower is held for both the bride and groom and open for anyone- not strictly female like a bridal shower is.
+The difference between a bridal shower and a wedding shower comes down to who's attending the event.
+The main distinction is that a wedding shower is held for both partners and the guest list is open to any gender - not strictly female like a bridal shower is.
 It is a modernized setup and a great way for everyone in the wedding party and all close family and friends to attend.
 Some brides may not be interested in having a bridal shower or following wedding traditions.
-For our couples looking for something non-traditional and flexible, a wedding shower is a wonderful option to consider.
+For couples looking for something non-traditional and flexible, a wedding shower is a wonderful option to consider.

 Bridal party gathered on a golf course cheering and throwing their hands in the air.

-A wedding and bridal shower is a planned pre-wedding event that requires an invitation.
+Yes, a bridal shower is a planned event that requires an invitation.
 It's important to have the wedding or bridal shower invites mailed out at 4 to 6 weeks in advance.
 Make sure the invites include the bride's name, the date, the party start time (and end time), the location, registry information, a way to RSVP, and the names of the party hosts.
 Also important to note especially if sending an invite to a family, include each person's name that is invited to attend on the envelope.

-What Are Appropriate Bridal and Wedding Shower Gifts For a Wedding Registry?
+8) What Bridal Shower Gifts Should Go On the Wedding Registry?

-Both the bridal shower and wedding shower are established events with wedding gifts.
-It is customary for the couple to prepare a wedding gift registry for these events.
-Some common places that are easily accessible and have a range of household items are: Target, Amazon, Bed Bath and Beyond, and Macy's or a registry service such as Zola or MyRegistry.
-With a gift registry you can list all of the items that you need for your home or would like, and it helps ensure that you won't receive something you already have or might not want.
+The bridal shower is an established event with wedding gifts.
+It's customary for the couple to prepare a wedding gift registry for these events.
+Some common places that are easily accessible and have a range of household items are: Target, Amazon, Bed Bath and Beyond, and Macy's or a registry service such as Zola.
+With a gift registry, you can list all of the items you need for your home, and it helps ensure that you won't receive something you might not want.
 When creating a registry, include practical home goods and fun house items.
-Make sure there is a variety of small and large budget items so that everyone can find something at a price point that they are comfortable with affording.
+Make sure there is a variety of small and large budget items so that everyone can find something at a price point comfortable with them.

 Bride and Groom opening a bottle of champagne with the bridal party cheering.

-One of the most anticipated parties for the bride-to-be, a bachelorette party is her "last hoorah" before getting married.
-The idea behind this party is it's an opportunity for the bride to bond with just her bridesmaids and close female friends before the wedding.
+One of the most anticipated parties for the bride-to-be - a bachelorette party is her "last hoorah" before getting married.
+This event allows the bride to bond with her bridesmaids and close female friends before the wedding.
 The bachelorette party is a great time for everyone involved to let loose, have fun, and celebrate the bride and their friendship.
 Some brides have a celebratory night out close to home, while others opt for a bachelorette bash weekend getaway.

 Usually the bachelorette party planning will be overseen by the maid of honor with help from the bridesmaids.
 Just as any other pre-wedding celebration, this party is meant to be hosted for the bride - but she will also have some input.
 Make sure to ask the bride if there is anything specific she would like, and if there is anything she wouldn't.
 This will help with planning a successful bachelorette party and ensuring that the bride's wishes are met.